joycesim/joycesim.github.io/GroupVision/index.md

 [The Use of Generative Artificial Intelligence Technologies is Prohibited for the NIH Peer Review Process ](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-23-149.html)

+Coding with AI?
+Converting from one programming language to another.
+Debugging. especially for new programming language when you already know another... catching random errors.
+Reading documentation is also a skill that we should have...

+Junior students should not be using AI at the beginning?
+Need to be somewhat fluent before using AI?
+Many programs have AI-assist turned on.
+Should not vibe code right away...? when do you graduate from a junior...?? group meeting test for junior student?? to have a sense of what is going on. open policy, let people know if you are using AI and how...

+AI use for annoying things to do that is repetitive/tedious things... ?
+Only use GenAI for things that we already mastered that we can validate and verify.
+For coding...
+Make sure of all learning opportunities instead of leaning on AI...?
+Being conscious of when you use AI.

+Georgia Tech policy: doesnt allow Claude on GT machines... privacy/security issues.

+Good practice: Not uploading codes on AI tools online ... free tier - no safety measures, got to be extra careful.

+Keep updated on latest AI policies, help each other out by informing each other in the group.
+Be aware of new capabilities of AI in Earth science... trying to keep pace...

+Usage so far: code translation, formatting bibliography, plotting, repetitive/tedious things that you already know...
+AI can do it faster... dealing with new coding language... finding papers! write research notes from handwritten to digital file. paired with obsidian.

+Claude? free tier for scientists...
+Chatgpt? fable 5.2...
+JOyce needs to put in request....
+Integrated cocding environment... like visual studio code.

 ## ESTABLISHING LINES OF COMMUNICATION

 Communicate, communicate, communicate!